waynodiablo/Oystercard/pills/doubles.md

 I want to test some behaviour of `ObjectA`, but during the execution of that behaviour, `ObjectA` calls a method on `ObjectB`.
 I don't need to test that the method on `ObjectB` gets called, but I do want to make sure that when it does, the method on `ObjectB` always returns a specific value.

 ### Mocks
 I want to test some behaviour of `ObjectA` and, critially, during the execution of that behaviour, `ObjectA` must call a method on `ObjectB` with specific arguments.
-In my test, I don't particularly care what happens afterwards, but I want to test that in the test code _that is about to be executed_ the specific method _is_ called with the correct arguments.
+In my test, I don't particularly care what happens afterwards, but I want to test that in the code that _is about to be executed_ the specific method _is_ called with the correct arguments.

 ### Spies
 I want to test some behaviour of `ObjectA` and, critially, during the execution of that behaviour, `ObjectA` must call a method on `ObjectB` with specific arguments  (sound familiar?).
-In my test, I don't particularly care what else happened during the test, just that _in the test code that was just executed_ the specific method _was_ called with the correct arguments.
+In my test, I don't particularly care what else happened during the test, just that in the code that _was just executed_ the specific method _was_ called with the correct arguments.

 ### Summary
 Actually, I may have misled you a bit there.
 Many of these terms are interchangable depending on the testing framework and mocks and doubles are pretty much the same thing; it's the concepts that are important.

-But can these techniques really improve your design also?
+So, can these techniques really improve your design also?

 Absolutely.
 And here's why:

 * Good code is always easy to test.
 * Bad code is sometimes easy to test.
-* Hard code to test is never any good.
+* Hard-to-test code is never any good.

-So, if you've made your code easily testable using doubles, mocks, stubs and spies; the better it's likely to be.
+So, by making your code easy to test using doubles, mocks, stubs and spies; the better it's likely to be.

 Resources
 ---------